 Patriots' Chris Hogan: Not expected to play Sunday

-Hogan (shoulder) isn't expected to play Sunday against Pittsburgh, Adam Schefter of ESPN reports.
+Hogan (shoulder) is not expected to play Sunday against Buffalo, Adam Schefter of ESPN reports.

-Hogan received a questionable designation this week after returning from a four-game absence due to the shoulder injury to play 55 offensive snaps in the Patriots' Week 14 loss to the Dolphins.
-It was suspected that Hogan's designation was mainly for precautionary purposes given the quicker turnaround between games, but it appears Hogan may have suffered a legitimate setback or is at least experiencing some renewed soreness.
-Fantasy owners who were planning on keeping Hogan active this week should begin evaluating other options before the Patriots and Steelers kick off at 4:25 p.m.
-EST.
+Hogan was able to practice in a limited fashion all week, but it sounds like he'll need at least another week before he returns.
+He's played in just one game -- catching just one pass in the process -- since Oct.
+29.

 More News